ColloKaris/YelpCamp/README.md

 # YelpCamp

 This is a Node.js application built using TypeScript.
 It uses a MongoDB database, EJS for frontend rendering, implements user authorization, and authentication using sessions, and has full CRUD capabilities across all assets in the application.
 It also uses Cloudinary for media managment of images used in the application.
-Mapbox is used to create maps and enable forward geocoding.
+Mapbox is used to create maps, enable forward geocoding, display maps and facilite clustering campgrounds according to location.

 The goal of this project was to create a Node.js application that works just like YelpCamp.